solargrammars/solargrammars.github.io/_drafts/color-gates.md

-Fortunately, there has been quite interesting research on the interplay between character and  word level representations.
-One way to represent such relationship is through the concept of `gates`, such as in
+Fortunately, there has been quite interesting research on the interplay between character and  word level representations (besides just concatenating both vectors) One way to represent such relationship is through the concept of `gates`, such as in
 [Balazs et. al.](https://arxiv.org/pdf/1904.05584.pdf)
-or [Miyamoto et. al.](https://arxiv.org/abs/1606.01700), which in simple terms means to learn a parameter $g$ that we can use to weight the the vector representations coming from both char and word levels:
+or [Miyamoto et. al.](https://arxiv.org/abs/1606.01700), which in simple terms means to learn a parameter $g$ that we can use to weight the vector representations coming from both char and word levels:

 $$w = w_{char} * g +  w_{word} * (1-g)$$